jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

 In particular, I want to explore the idea of **[Containers and Components](https://www.youtube.com/watch?v=KYzlpRvWZ6c&t=1351)** in Angular 1.

+See my [GitHub repository](https://github.com/jaysoo/todomvc-angular1-components) for the full working source code.

 ### Before We Begin...

-All code examples will be written in ES6.
-If you are not familiar with ES6 yet, I strongly encourage you to [learn it now](http://www.2ality.com/2014/08/es6-today.html).

 I will be writing directives in the following pattern.
 Please read the comments for reasoning.